rafaelromao/keyboards/docs/romak.md

 - The name Romak is a combination of my last name, **Rom**ão, and Dvor**ak**'s name.
 - Romak assumes the right hand as dominant so it puts vowels, H and R in that side.
 - Romak is also designed to favor hand alternation more than rolls.
-- Although Z and X are represented in the top row, they are actually in the bottom one, but in another layer, activated in oneshot mode when tapping one of the thumb keys.

 ## Romak vs Colemak-DH
 [KLA Next](https://klanext.keyboard-design.com/) was used to compare Romak with Colemak-DH and some other layouts, using the Universal Declaration of Human Rights as text corpus, combining [Portuguese and English](analysis/corpus.txt).
 ### General Performance

-Romak scores better than BEAKL27 and close to Colemak-DH and Dvorak.
+Romak scores better than Dvorak and only 4% behind Colemak-DH.
 ![img](../img/perf.png)

 ### Heatmaps